 ThreatModeler’s threat detection empowers DevSecOps to protect private, sensitive and confidential resources via role-based access.
 CSAs can now simply audit their over-permissive IAM policies and unused roles to make access management changes.
 Through it, stakeholders are empowered to prevent data breaches and remediation costs.
 The platform enables administrators to stay up-to-date with personnel changes, including their roles and responsibilities, to manage permissions in real-time.
 Easily make a change in the simulated environment to forecast the impact it will have on the AWS environment.

-To learn how ThreatModeler is the right platform to proactively secure your enterprise at scale, contact us to schedule a live demo.
+To learn how ThreatModeler is the right platform to proactively secure your enterprise at scale, book a demo to speak to a ThreatModeler expert today.